 - Beauty creams and hand lotions

-Similarly, ulcerative dermatitis is associated with trauma, wounds, diabetes, and intestinal parasites.
-The bird creates the ulcers by picking at the skin, which becomes itchy over time.
-Secondary bacterial infections then occur, causing a cycle of pain and distress.
+Ulcerative dermatitis is associated with trauma, wounds, diabetes, and intestinal parasites.
+The parrot creates ulcers by picking at the skin, which becomes itchy over time.
+Secondary bacterial infections then occur.

-Parrots are prone to arthritis, which commonly occurs in the digits due to standing on poorly-sized perches for too long.
-Older birds are more likely to have it, but it can develop at any time.
+Parrots are prone to arthritis, which commonly occurs on the digits due to standing on poorly-sized perches for too long.
+Older parrots are more likely to have it, but it can develop at any age.
 Symptoms of arthritis include: